parasitepool/para/README.md

 }
 ```

-`para` is more than just glue code around ckpool.
-It implements a Rust library
+`para` is more than just glue code around ckpool though.
+It implements a Rust
-for the Stratum protocol and includes helpful command-line tools that measure
+library for the Stratum protocol and includes helpful command-line tools that
-ping, inspect block templates and mimic mining machines.
-To see a full list of
+measure ping, inspect block templates and mimic mining machines.
+To see a full
-available commands just follow the instructions below and do `para help`.
+list of available commands just follow the instructions below and do `para
+help`.

 Setup Environment
 -----------------